HistoryThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-Erythema (exsudativum) multiforme minor: mild (classic) form, which is mainly triggered by herpes simplex infections.
-Involvement of the lip and oral mucosa is observed in 20-70% of cases.
-Some cases recur.
-A recurrent course over many years is possible (recurrent erythema multiforme)
+Erythema (exsudativum) multiforme minus: mild (classic) form, which is mainly triggered by herpes simplex infections.
+Mucosal involvement is not observed in this variant.
+One part recurs.
+A recurrent course over many years is possible (recurrent erythema multiforme).

-Erythema (exsudativum) multiforme majus: this severe, usually single, extremity variant with severe erosive mucosal involvement is also predominantly virus-induced.
+Erythema (exsudativum) multiforme majus: this severe, usually single, extremity variant with varying degrees of erosive mucosal involvement is also predominantly virus-induced.
 Typical and/or atypical cockades are detectable.
-In children and adolescents, Mycoplasma pneumoniae may be the cause (EM strain)
+In children and adolescents, Mycoplasma pneumoniae can be the trigger (EM strain - see also RIME)

-Fuchs syndrome: In this clinical variant of erythema multiforme major (first described in 1906), there is either localized involvement of the conjunctiva (and oral mucosa).
-By definition, skin symptoms recede into the background.
-Note: The diagnosis is less common today.
-Instead, this sympotmatism is classified as a minus variant of EM-majus.
+Fuchs syndrome (mucosal EM): In this clinical variant of erythema multiforme major (first described in 1906), there is localized involvement of the conjunctiva (and oral mucosa).
+By definition, skin symptoms recede completely into the background.
+No cockades!

-Ectodermosis erosiva pluriorificialis (Rendu-Fiessinger): Clinical variant of erythema multiforme major with polytopic involvement of the oral-genital and anal mucosa (term no longer in use today).
+Ectodermosis erosiva pluriorificialis (Rendu-Fiessinger): Clinical variant of erythema multiforme major with polytopic involvement of the oral, genital and anal mucosa (a term that is not commonly used today - the changes are essentially assigned to Fuchs syndrome).

 Reactive infectious mucocutaneous eruption (RIME): Clinical variant of erythema multiforme major which is mainly caused by Mycoplasmae pneumoniae.